2016 was a fantastic year for Pacific Environment’s involvement in the Energy sector. Here is an update of some of our key projects and studies.

 Environmental Assessment for Proposed Energy from Waste Facility at Eastern Creek (NSW)

-Pacific Environment were engaged by The Next Generation NSW Pty Ltd (TNG NSW) to complete a local air quality and greenhouse gas, a regional ozone, an odour and noise assessments for the proposed Energy from Waste (EfW) facility at Eastern Creek.
+Pacific Environment were engaged by a NSW based power generation company to complete a local air quality and greenhouse gas, a regional ozone, an odour and noise assessments for the proposed Energy from Waste (EfW) facility at Eastern Creek.

 This development site is part of a proposal to construct and operate NSW’s largest EfW facility using residual waste as fuel which would otherwise be landfilled, to allow for a “green” electricity generation facility.
 The facility will be fueled by non-recyclable combustible waste material and will have a design capacity to process up to 1,350,000 tonnes of residual waste material per annum.